-During 2018:
+During 2020:

-Continue partnerships with the EBMT, AABB, disaster task force, and other appropriate organizations.
+- Continue partnerships with EBMT, AABB, disaster task force, and other appropriate organizations. - International Survey of BMT survivorship.

-- The Nuclear Accident Management Committee plans to review the model for how this committee operates. - Gain recognition as a formal/affiliated member of the WHO's Radiation Emergency Medical Preparedness and Assistance Network (REMPAN). - Plan to meet at the 2020 EBMT meeting in Madrid.
+- The Global Emergencies and Nuclear Accident Management Committee plans to review the model for how this committee operates. - Gain recognition as a formal/affiliated member of the WHO's Radiation Emergency Medical Preparedness and Assistance Network (REMPAN). - Write a consensus paper on the role of WBMT in radiation disasters.